-To toggle between Views, click the Fluorescence mode button located in the upper right-hand corner of your screen (left of the Login button).
+To toggle between Views, click the Fluorescence mode button located in the upper right-hand corner of the screen (left of the Login button).
 A drop-down list of all Views created will display.
-Select the view name you want to display.
+Select the view name to be displayed.
 (See Figure 3.30.)